 Specifies that all monies from whatever source are solely to further the objectives of the Community Council.
 It is therefore important to ensure that the Objectives are adequately defined by the Constitution.
-Specifies the role of the treasurer to keep proper accounts, the signatory requirements to withdraw funds and financial year, along with the need to prepare independently examined accounts for the AGM.
+Specifies the role of the Treasurer to keep proper accounts.
+The requirement for an update on the balance of accounts to presented at each meeting.
+The signatory requirements to withdraw funds whether by cheques or by BACS payment, along with the need to prepare independently examined and verified accounts for the AGM.